Welcome to the Climate Knowledge Brokers Group!

 In this trailer, climate knowledge brokers from all over the world explain what they do, and why it matters.

 Watch more videos on the CKB YouTube Channel.

 In September 2015, the CKB released its Manifesto, a milestone publication and call for joint action to meet the massive climate knowledge challenges ahead in the post-Paris world.
 It sets out a vision of a world in which people make climate sensitive decisions fully informed by the best available climate knowledge.
 Read it here, and if you agree with the principles and messages presented in it, please sign it here.

 [The Manifesto is] incredibly relevant to what we do at [my organization] and what many are struggling with around the adaptation community right now. – Feedback received after the Manifesto launch

-An annual highlight in the CKB calendar is the Workshop, which this year will be held in Golden, Colorado.
+An annual highlight on the CKB calendar is the Workshop, which in 2016 was held in Golden, Colorado.
 The Workshops provide an opportunity for knowledge brokers to meet, discuss developments in the field of climate knowledge brokering and provide peer support, for example in the very popular ‘knowledge sharing clinics’.
 Participants are also given the chance to contribute ideas and experience to the future development of CKB activities – this year, the focus will be on developing methods for knowledge broker capacity building.
 Reports from previous Workshops can be found here.